aimee-mcneil-melville/ToDo-Full-Stack/README.md

 git config --list
 ```

-Check the user.name and user.email in order to find out which github user the commits will be under.
+Check the user.name and user.email in order to find out which GitHub user the commits will be under.

 ## Uninstallation

-Add the end of the course, you will no longer have any use for git-iam.
+At the end of the course, you will no longer have any use for git-iam.
 In order to uninstall the package, run

 ```sh
 yarn global remove git-iam